In a magistrates’ court, trials are heard by a ‘bench’. The bench usually consists of three magistrates and a court clerk.

 - contacting witnesses regarding information for the court

 - following procedures to keep evidence safe by securing courtrooms.

 In order for someone to apply to be a court clerk at entry level the applicant would need to have a law degree as well as having completed the LPC (Legal Practice Code) or BVC (Bar Vocational Course).
 As well as this, these further skills are required:

 - Clerical – knowledge of clerical procedures and systems like word processing, stenography and transcription, and form designing

 - Government and law – knowledge of laws, legal codes, precedents, procedures in the court, government regulations, agency rules and political process

 - Computer skills – IT skills, relevant software skills, applications and programming

-- Customer service – being able to assess the needs of the people involved in the court cases
+- Customer service – ability to assess the needs of the people involved in the court cases

-- English language – to have good understanding of the English language and excellent grammatical skills
+- English language – good understanding of the English language and excellent grammatical skills